DanielGodigna/Portfolio/README.md

+# Portfolio Website

+Personal portfolio website showcasing my skills, projects, and experience.

 ![Portfolio Preview](preview.png)

 🛠 Built With
-HTML5 for structure
+HTML for structure
-CSS3 for styling and layout
+CSS for styling and layout

 📁 Features
 Fully responsive design for desktop and mobile